karellopez/docker_workshop_template/workshop/introduction.md

 ### Next section
 In the next section, we'll walk through the content of the HTML reports.

-If you want to learn more about BIDS, the derivatives or MEGqc core functionaility, [check the details page](introduction/details.md).
+Also, if you want to learn more about BIDS, the derivatives or MEGqc core functionaility, [check the details page](introduction/details.md).